 How do birth control pills work?

 The main reason why many women of reproductive age choose to go on birth control is to minimise the chance of getting pregnant.
-They can also be used to manage heavy or painful periods, or even reduce acne.
+In addition to reproductive control, many women also take birth control pills to help alleviate other medical problems such as the management of heavy or painful periods, or even to reduce acne.

-Birth control pills work by preventing your ovaries from releasing eggs during your menstrual cycle and thickening cervical mucus.
+Oral contraceptives such as the pill work by preventing the ovaries from releasing eggs during a menstrual cycle and thickening cervical mucus.
 Thought to be around 99% effective when used properly, the pill can be a useful medication to stop sperm from entering the cervix and coming into contact with eggs.

 Because birth control can have an impact on your hormones, you may experience a temporary form of hair loss known as telogen effluvium.